NREL/spades/Docs/sphinx/Introduction.rst

 Introduction
 ============

-`SPADES` is an open-source solver for Parallel Discrete Events (PDES).
+`SPADES` is an open-source solver for Parallel Discrete Event (PDES).
 It is a high-performance and performance-portable C++ solver that leverages the AMReX library.
 It can run on GPUs for acceleration and is compatible with GPUs from major manufacturers, such as AMD, NVIDIA, and Intel.

 A variety of examples are included to provide a model setup for the various options.
 These are discussed further in the :ref:`Getting Started<GettingStarted>` section.